SuborbitalPigeon/chapter_image/text/image.md

 \end{bmatrix}
 $$
 where $t_x$ and $t_y$ are the movements in the $x$ and $y$ axes respectively.
-These are the new positions of the origin of the image (top-left corner).
+These values control the position of the origin point of the image, where positive $x$ values shift it left, and positive $y$ upwards.

 ### Scaling